 - Antidepressants: amitriptyline and venlafaxine (Effexor)

-- Anti-seizure drugs: gabapentin (Neurontin), topiramate (Qudexy XR, Topamax, Trokendi XR) and valproate (Depakote)
+- Anti-seizure drugs: gabapentrin (Gralise, Horizant, Neurontin), topiramate (Qudexy XR, Topamax, Topamax Sprinkle, Trokendi XR), valproate (Depakote, Depakene, Stavzor)

-- CGRP Inhibitors: erenumab (Aimovig), fremanezumab (Ajovy), and galcanezumab-gnlm (Emgality)
+- CGRP Inhibitors: atogepant (Qulipta), erenumab (Aimovig), eptinezumab (Vyepti), fremanezumab (Ajovy), and galcanezumab-gnlm (Emgality)

 Although they can offer help, some of these medications were made to treat other health problems.
 Their effect on migraines was discovered by chance.
 Some work better for some people than for others, and side effects are common.

-There are also several devices which can prevent migraines:
+There are also several devices which may help prevent migraines:

 - Transcranial magnetic stimulation (TMS): During this treatment, you'll hold a small device called SpringTMS to the back of your head.
 It sends a split-second pulse which interrupts abnormal electrical activity caused by migraine, thus aborts the migraine.

 - Transcutaneous supraorbital nerve stimulation (TSNS): Cefaly uses transcutaneous supraorbital nerve stimulation and is worn as a headband on the forehead and turned on daily for 20 minutes to prevent migraine from developing.

 - Noninvasive vagus nerve stimulator (nVS): gammaCore is a nVS and works by being placed over the vagus nerve in the neck.
 It releases a mild electrical stimulation to the nerve's fibers to relieve pain.